ismet55555/AWS_Solutions_Architect_Notes/README.md

 ---

 ## Direct Connect
-- Direct Connect is a private connection between your on-premise network and AWS Direct Connect.
+- Direct Connect is a private/dedicated connection between on-premise network and AWS.
+- Communication does not go over the public internet
 - Increased bandwidth, throughput, and more consistent network experience

 ---

-### DataSync
+## DataSync

 - Installed agent deployed as a Virtual Machine
-- Can transfer data between on-premise and AWS
+- Can transfer data between on-premise devices and AWS storage services
   - Network File System (NFS)
   - Server Message Block (SMB)
   - Self-managed object storage
   - AWS Snowcone
-- Can transfer between AWS storages:
+- Can transfer between AWS storages
   - S3
   - EFS
-  - FSx for Windows
+  - FSx (for Windows)
 - Connects through Direct Connect OR public internet
 - Comes pre-installed with AWS Snowcone

 ---

-### Snow Services
+## Snow Services

 - Physical devices provided by AWS for data transfer.
 - Potentially because of slow network or poor connectivity on customer side